-- Ensuring that this policy is effective and complies with relevant laws and statutory guidance. - Ensuring the DSL's remit covers online safety. - Reviewing this policy on an annual basis. - Ensuring their own knowledge of online safety issues is up-to-date. - Ensuring all staff undergo safeguarding and child protection training (including online safety) at induction. - Ensuring that there are appropriate filtering and monitoring systems in place.
+- Ensuring that this policy is effective and complies with relevant laws and statutory guidance. - Ensuring the DSL's remit covers online safety. - Reviewing this policy on an annual basis. - Ensuring their own knowledge of online safety issues is up-to-date. - Ensure that online safety is a running and interrelated theme while devising and implementing their whole school or college approach to safeguarding and related policies and/or procedures - Ensuring all staff undergo safeguarding and child protection training (including online safety) at induction. - Ensuring that there are appropriate filtering and monitoring systems in place.